An Introduction to Part M: Volume 2 & Lifts

 General requirements for lifts

 For each lift type there are further design considerations and provisions outlined in the Approved Document M - Volume 2 and information on the requirements of lifting devices in general.
-We'll be covering this additional detail in our subsequent blog posts on Part M and lifts;
+We've covered this additional detail in our other blog posts on Part M and lifts;

 - An overview of the general lift requirements within Part M: Volume 2